radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ![png](04_PCA_API_files/04_PCA_API_00_Simulated_Example.png)

 ## Full guide
 In the most common use you'll want to plot the first two PCs, then inspect the output, remove any obvious outliers, and then redo the pca.
-It's often desirable to import a vcf file directly rather than to use the ipyrad assembly, so here we'll demonstrate this.
+It's often desirable to import a vcf file directly rather than to use the ipyrad assembly, so here we'll demonstrate this with the Anolis data.

 ```python
 ## Path to the input vcf.
 vcffile = "/home/<username>/ipyrad-workshop/anolis_outfiles/anolis.vcf"
 pca = ipa.pca(vcffile)
 ```
-> **Note:** Here we use the anolis vcf we generated with ipyrad, but the `ipyrad.analysis.pca` module can read in from *any* vcf file, so it's possible to quickly generate PCA plots for any vcf from any dataset.
+> **Note:** Here we use the anolis vcf generated with ipyrad, but the `ipyrad.analysis.pca` module can read in from *any* vcf file, so it's possible to quickly generate PCA plots for any vcf from any dataset.

 We can inspect the samples included in the PCA plot by asking the `pca` object for `samples_vcforder`.
 ```python